tombch/pyqubits/README.md

 ```
 #~: command1 | command2 | command3 | ...
 ```
 The pipes are necessary for executing multiple commands on a single line.
-For details on the available commands, see below.
+For details on the available commands, see further below.

 ## Command List
 ### `-n`, `--new`